Coronary Artery Bypass Graft Surgery

 your blood to clot.

-- Tell your doctor if you have a pacemaker or any other implanted cardiac device.
+Tell your doctor if you have a pacemaker, another implanted cardiac device, or any

 a successful recovery from surgery and benefit your overall health.